wikimedia/kasocki/README.md

 ## TODO

 - tests for kafkaEventHandlers
-- move Kafka test topic and data to fixtures?
-- docker with kafka
 - Get upstream fix for https://github.com/Blizzard/node-rdkafka/issues/5
   this will need to be resolved before this can be used in any type of production setting.